Scattered PiecesThere should have been a way

-If you place a deviation in the storage after it has been accepted, we have the right to remove it.
+If you place a deviation in the storage after it has been accepted, we have the right to remove it from our gallery

 Photo-manipulations must give credit to stock providers.
 It's okay to submit older deviations; just make sure the stock provider is listed.

 If you're a writer, please read over the "Literary Guidelines".
 This will let you know what we're looking for in your poetry and prose submissions.